PyFilesystem/pyfilesystem/docs/base.rst

 fs.base.FS
 ----------

-All Filesystem objects inherit from this class
+All Filesystem objects inherit from this class,

 .. autoclass:: fs.base.FS
     :members: